svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 in the unevaluated arguments into the macro-body, the resulting program is evaluated and, in this case, the defininition of `f` takes place.

+---
+**NOTE**

+A macro body can execute arbitrary LBM code as long as the result in the end is a program.

+---

 # Built in functions